AlgoMaster Logo

 SetEquals deserves a closer look.
 It compares contents, not references.
 Two sets with the same elements in any internal order are equal.
 Two sets that look identical in their constructor calls are still distinct objects, but SetEquals will report them equal.

 ReferenceEquals is false because cartA and cartB are two different objects on the heap.
 SetEquals is true because both objects hold the same three string values.
 The order they were declared in doesn't matter, and the underlying bucket order doesn't matter either.
-SetEquals is the right tool when "do these two sets describe the same group?" is the question.
+Use SetEquals when the question is "do these two sets describe the same group?".

 These methods are also useful as guards.
-Before applying a "buy three of category X, get one free" discount, you want to know whether the cart actually contains three items from category X. That's a superset test, not a count loop.
-Before merging two recommendation feeds, you want to know whether they have any overlap at all.
-That's Overlaps.
-The methods read like the question you're asking, which is half the reason set types feel pleasant to use once you internalize them.
+Before applying a "buy three of category X, get one free" discount, the cart needs to contain three items from category X. That is a superset test, not a count loop.
+Before merging two recommendation feeds, the code checks whether they have any overlap at all.
+That is Overlaps.
+The methods read like the question being asked.

 Custom Equality with IEqualityComparer&lt;T&gt;